-The Qualifying Round case will be released on Thursday, November 7, 2019 at 10:00 a.m.
-Central European Time (UTC+1:00).
+The Qualifying Round case will be released on Thursday, November 4, 2021 at 10:00 a.m.
+North American Central Standard Time (UTC–6:00).
 At that time, team advisors/coaches will be able to download the case from our secure server (details to be provided via email) and print copies for their teams.

-The Qualifying Round will end on Thursday, November 21, 2019 at 6:00 p.m.
-Central European Time (UTC+1:00).
+The Qualifying Round will end on Thursday, November 18, 2021 at 6:00 p.m.
+North American Central Standard Time (UTC–6:00).
 All teams must upload their completed case solutions prior to that time.
 Factoring in the 10-hour download/upload window, this means that advisors/coaches should download the case no later than 8:00 a.m.
-Central European Time on Thursday, November 22.
+North American Central Standard Time on Thursday, November 18.

 The Competition is open to any student registered for the duration of the Competition in an undergraduate (bachelor level or equivalent) business program (commerce, administration, management, etc.) at any member institution of the Network of International Business Schools or through special invitation made by the host institution and the NIBS Board.
 Students on exchange at a member institution for the entire academic year may compete for that member institution, provided they meet other eligibility requirements.
 Individuals who have previously participated in the Championship Round may not enter the Competition again.

-To be eligible, a student must not have completed his or her degree requirements by the time the Championship Round is held.
+To be eligible, a student must not have completed their degree requirements by the time the Championship Round is held.